ISG-Siegen/assembled/DEV_README.md

 * While in the project root call: `python3 -m build`
 * Afterwards, upload it to pypi via: `python3 -m twine upload dist/*`

-### Build Docs
+### Build Docs Locally

-In the docs directory call while being in an environment with the dev requirements installed:
+In the docs directory call while being in an environment with the doc requirements installed:

 ```bash
 make clean && make html